vitorrm/rent-monitor/README.md

 # rent-monitor

-Very specific stuff, you do not want to use that, but feel free to look
+Very specific stuff, you do not want to use that, but feel free to look.

 ```
 npm start -- --email-user xxx --email-pass xxx